Why do this

 of these options then a ‘Check’ button will appear below the answer and the student

-- Immediately after the attempt means within 2 minutes of the student clicking "submit all and finish".
+- Immediately after the attempt means within 2 minutes after the attempt was submitted.

-- Later, while the quiz is still open means after 2 minutes, but before the close date (if the quiz does not have a close
+- Later, while the quiz is still open means after those first 2 minutes, but before the close date (if the quiz does not

 - After the quiz is closed means what it says (you never get here for quizzes without a close date).